-Orientation of new employees, re-hires, part-time employees, substitutes, temporary employees, and those transferred from another department within the district will occur on the first day of employment on the new job.
-This program will introduce district policies and rules and review the district's written safety and claims management procedures.
-The orientation should include a tour of the facilities to acquaint employees with the entire operation.
+Purpose: Orientation of new employees, re-hires, part-time employees, substitutes, temporaries and those transferred from another department within the district will occur the first day of employment on the new job.
+This program will provide an introduction of district policies and rules and will include reviewing the district's written safety and claims management procedures.
+The orientation should include a tour of the facilities to acquaint the employee with the entire operation.
 The employee will also be advised of their job performance acceptability level.

-Procedure:

-The employee's immediate supervisor will provide job-specific safety training, covering all aspects of the safety program related to each employee and their assigned duties.
+Procedure: The immediate supervisor of the employee will provide job specific safety training, covering all aspects of the safety program as it relates to each employee and their assigned duties.
 This training will be annotated on a "Safety Orientation" checklist.
-Both employee and supervisor will sign, indicating that the orientation was conducted.
-The signed document will be sent to Human Resources for file placement.
-Supervisors will retain a copy for their desk files.
+Both employee and supervisor will sign, indicating that orientation was conducted.
+The original sign-off sheet will be sent to the personnel office for file placement and supervisors will retain a copy for their desk files.